puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

 That's funny.
 Nothing happened, and nothing changed on the system!

 This is because the class in the `modules1-ntp1.pp` manifest is only being defined and not declared.
 When you applied the manifest, it is as if Puppet went, "Ok!
 Got it.
 When you ask for class ntp, I am to know that it refers to everything in the definition."
-You have to _declare_ the class in order to make changes and manage to the resources specified in the definition.
+You have to _declare_ the class in order to make changes and manage the resources specified in the definition.
 Declared?
 What's that?
 We will discuss that next.

 ## Declaring Classes